Sony Pictures/LStar Capital/Village Roadshow Pictures/The Montecito Picture Company/Columbia Pictures

 But it’s easily Kate McKinnon that walks off with the MVP award for this movie.
 She effortlessly steals every scene she’s in.
 Like I said earlier, Holtzmann must have the IQ of a Time Lord since she comes up with the wildest and coolest gizmos, gadgets and weapons with no trouble at all.
 Nothing The Ghostbusters encounter phases her, freaks her out or surprises.
 She, however, takes a manic delight in freaking everybody else out.
 Holtzmann is, more than any of the other characters cut out for this life.
 She’d be right at home with Buckaroo Banzai’s Hong Kong Cavaliers, she’s just that cool.

 So should you see GHOSTBUSTERS?
 Absolutely.
 It’s not a remake at all.
 Re-Imagining is the best way to describe it and it’s done with respect and admiration for the original.
 It loves the original so much that it doesn’t try to be that movie and instead works hard at being it’s own movie and it succeeds.
-GHOSTBUSTERS is a welcome two hours of fun in what has been a dismal movie year.
-Go see and enjoy.
+GHOSTBUSTERS provided me with a welcome two hours of fun that I thoroughly enjoyed.